NSO Pre-Arrival Checklist

-If you are participating in a program that requires early arrival, such as the Bridge Program, International Student Orientation, or pre-season Athletics, please check with program administrators as some items may have different, specifically earlier, due dates.
-Regardless of your arrival date, you are expected to have all of your enrollment checklist items completed prior to moving onto campus.
+If you are participating in a program that requires Early Arrival (The Bridge Program, International Student Orientation, pre-season Athletics, etc.) please check with program administrators as some checklist items may have earlier due dates.
+Regardless of your arrival date, you are expected to have all of your pre-arrival checklist items completed prior to moving onto campus.

-While summer schedules can prove challenging, we encourage all students to make their best effort to complete these forms on their own as no one knows you better than you know yourself.
+While summer schedules can prove challenging, we encourage all students to complete these forms on their own, as no one knows you better than you know yourself.
 Allowing your parent, friend, or family member to complete these forms on your behalf can lead to roommate mismatches and First-Year Program course surprises.

-Should you be unable to complete a form by the due date, please contact the appropriate office in advance of the deadline to make necessary arrangements for form submission; notifying us after the deadline has passed may mean we are unable to accommodate your requests.
+Should you be unable to complete a checklist item by the due date, please contact the appropriate office in advance of the deadline to make necessary arrangements for form submission; notifying us after the deadline has passed may mean we are unable to accommodate your requests.

 "Who Completes This Form?"
 Key